Generic Name: nitroglycerin (oral/sublingual) (NYE troe GLI ser in (OR al/sub LIN gwal))

 Nitromist side effects

-Get emergency medical help if you have any of these signs of an allergic reaction to NitroMist: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any signs of an allergic reaction to NitroMist: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.

 Seek emergency medical attention if you have symptoms of a heart attack, such as: